Reloaded-Project/Reloaded-II/docs/index.md

 ## Platform Support

-!!! todo
+!!! info

-	This wiki needs troubleshooting information for non-Windows users.
-	If you have experience with setting up Reloaded on Wine, consider contributing to this wiki.

 	Reloaded is natively a Windows application, however active effort is undertaken to ensure compatibility with Wine.
+	For running Reloaded on Linux, refer to the [Linux Setup Guide](./LinuxSetupGuide.md).

 | Operating System    | Description                          |
 | ------------------- | ------------------------------------ |
 | Windows             | ✅ Native                            |